In This Article

 When someone consumes excessive amounts of alcohol or another type of drug, they need time to sober up to function as usual.

-While there are some ways to improve impairment in the short term, it is impossible to sober up quickly.
+While there are some ways to improve mental and physical functioning in the short-term, it's almost always impossible to sober up quickly.

-Even if a person can enhance their alertness and awareness, they should not drive or make important decisions until any drugs are entirely flushed out of their system.
+Even if a person uses methods to enhance their alertness and awareness, they should not drive or make important decisions until the effects are entirely flushed out of their system.

-Depending on how much alcohol or other drugs were consumed, it can take hours for the substances to metabolize out of the body.
+Depending on how much alcohol or other drugs were consumed, it can take hours for the substances to be excreted out of the body.

 How to Sober Up From Alcohol